ausdebating/constitution/constitution.md

 1. In this constitution:
     - **Adjudication Core** means the Chief Adjudicator and any Deputy Chief Adjudicators appointed under this Constitution.
     - **Association** refers to the Australian Intervarsity Debating Association
-    - **Australian Council** is the annual meeting of the Australian Intervarsity Debating Association and is the body, which governs the operation of the Association and the Australian Intervarsity Debating Championships. ~todo~
     - **Cis-male** is any person who was assigned a male gender identity at birth and continues to identify as male.
     - **Composite Team** a team of participants from more than one university formed by the host university.
 The composition of the team is stable for the duration of the tournament.
     - **Contingent** means all the participants registered at a tournament from one university